Newmarket, Suffolk: Horse breeding

 Newmarket is the UK centre for the multibillion-pound racehorse breeding industry, and a key global centre of the business.
 Thoroughbred breeding lines are a core part of success in global horse racing, and key stallions are controlled by major global breeding operations, which operate studs around the town.
 Darley Stud, owners of New Approach, Cape Cross, Dubawi, Sepoy and Raven's Pass own large areas of land to the south of the town.
 Shadwell Stud, another major global operation, have a number of studs nearby and own Nayef, Sakhee, Haafhd and Eswarah.
 Juddmonte Farms, owner of Frankel, Observatory, Dansili, Champs Elysees and Three Valleys, also have a large stud nearby.
 Cheveley Park Stud, owners of Pivotal, Mayson and Medicean are based next to the town, as are Lanwades Stud, owners of Aussie Rules, Hernando and Sir Percy.
 Newsells Park Stud, owners of Equiano and The Royal Studs, owners of Motivator also operate there.
 In 1967 Queen Elizabeth II opened The National Stud, a breeding centre for thoroughbred horses.
 Other parts of the town are also surrounded by some of the world's largest and most successful horse breeding studs.

 Horse health and welfare

 The town is home to two of the most advanced equine hospitals in the world, the Newmarket Equine Hospital and Rossdales.

 Museums of horse racing

 Newmarket is home to Britain's National Heritage Centre for Horseracing and Sporting Art at Palace House, the National Horseracing Museum, the Sporting Art Trust and a base of Retraining of Racehorses.

 Food and drink

 Newmarket sausages

 The town is home to the PGI Protected Newmarket sausage.
 Produced since the 1880s, three local butchers in the town are entitled to produce these unique flavoured sausages.

-The sausages are given as a prize for the Newmarket Town Plate held each year in the town at Newmarket racecourse.
+The sausages are given as a prize for the Newmarket Town Plate, held each year at Newmarket racecourse.